 A memorial service was held for Mert on Tuesday, August 27 at 11:00 a.m. at The First Presbyterian Church in Gordon, WI, with Pastor Richard Blood officiating.
 Visitation was held at the church on Monday, August 26, from 4 until 7 PM, and one hour prior to the service at the church.
 Interment was at the Gordon Cemetery with full military honors, and a luncheon followed at the church.

-To send flowers to Merton's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Merton Charles Warner, please visit our floral store.